Traditional City Maps

 Again, atomic skill maps are redefining the way learning works today.
 That's because you can actually map individual learning materials, quizzes, training (and anything else you can think of) to individual skill atoms.
 And once you have determined the skill gaps of the individual employee, intelligent learning platforms automatically determine which materials perfectly match to effectively teach this skill.

 The clients we work with today have seen a dramatic increase in learner engagement and have been able to use their time on average 40% more effectively (as about 40% of the content they already know is "personalized away," making room for new and more relevant learning activities).
 Again, powered by out-of-the-box atomic skill maps, that have been set up without any additional resources needed from the L&D side.

 I hope this post has given you a good overview of the key concept, benefits and use cases of Atomic Skill Maps.
 But of course, we could fill an entire book with it.
 It's a rapidly evolving, hot topic, and we are seeing many companies (both SMEs and large enterprises) starting to use their skill maps right now.
 So we are just getting started.
 Over the next few months, we will show you how some of the most successful companies have used atomic skill maps to dramatically improve their upskilling outcomes.

 How is your company using skills and skill maps today?
 Curious to learn more about successful use cases and skill transformations?
 We have helped many clients implement skills-based learning to make their training more engaging, effective, and measurable.
-If you'd like more information, check out our product or contact us.
+If you'd like more information, check our Platform for Skills- and Learning or contact us.
 We are happy to help!

 edyoucated is funded by leading research institutions such as the Federal Ministry of Education and Research (BMBF), the Federal Institute for Vocational Education and Training (BIBB), Federal Ministry for Economic Affairs and Climate Action (BMWK).